williamlamjy/mTracker/docs/UserGuide.md

 inputs, you would be prompted to give a valid input.**_

 ### *2.1.3 Adding a new `etf`*
-An exchange-traded fund (ETF) is a security that tracks an index, sector, commodity, or any other asset.
+An exchange-traded fund (etf) is a security that tracks an index, sector, commodity, or any other asset.
 After keying in `etf` as the type of instrument, mTracker expects the following parameters:
-* `Name` Name of the ETF.
+* `Name` Name of the etf.
 Empty name is not allowed.
 * `Current price` Current price of the etf.
 Requires a positive number.
 * `Sentiment` Sentiment of user towards the etf.
 Only accepts `positive`, `neutral` and `negative`.
 * `Past returns` Optional input for past returns of the etf.